MRI SCAN CHARGES AND PLACES IN KENYA

 MRI on Heart

 Cardiac MRI can provide detailed information on the type and severity of heart disease such: as coronary heart disease, heart valve problems, pericarditis, cardiac tumors, or damage from a heart attack.

 - A pacemaker or other implanted device because the MRI machine can damage these devices.

-- Metal on your body from piercings, jewellery, or some transdermal skin patches because they can interfere with the MRI machine or cause skin burns.
+- Metal on your body from piercings, jewelry, or some transdermal skin patches can interfere with the MRI machine or cause skin burns.
 Tattoos may cause a problem because older tattoo inks may contain small amounts of metal.

 MRI Scan on Liver

-MRI plays an increasingly important role for the assessment of patients with chronic liver disease and Cancer of the liver.MRI scans may sometimes be able to distinguish between benign and malignant tumours.
+MRI plays an increasingly important role in the assessment of patients with chronic liver disease and Cancer of the liver.MRI scans may sometimes be able to distinguish between benign and malignant tumors.

 MRI Scan on Prostrate

 Magnetic resonance imaging (MRI) of the prostate uses a powerful magnetic field, radio waves, and a computer to produce detailed pictures of the structures within a man’s prostate gland.
 It is primarily used to evaluate the extent of prostate cancer and determine whether it has spread.
 It also may be used to help diagnose infection, an enlarged prostate, or congenital abnormalities.